lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    The 2 *variables* are used to count the number of atoms of a specific group in the *region_cylinder_in* region.
+    The two *variables* are used to count the number of atoms of a specific group in the *region_cylinder_in* region.

 ..  container:: justify